-When it comes to trends in learning, we here at Synapse have our fingers on the pulse.
+When it comes to trends in learning, we here at Cognota have our fingers on the pulse.
 We digest dozens if not hundreds of sources on a regular basis to determine what strategies, resources, time, and budgets learning leaders are committing to the development and delivery of learning experiences for their learners.
 In doing so, we’ve come across 13 different learning and development statistics for 2021 that made us sit up and take notice.

 For each statistic, we’ve provided the sources, along with some commentary, to help you better understand the context.
 Some of these are certainly predictable, but some of them are quite surprising.
 Let’s have a look.